 This is a blog where I post notes erratically.

 Zeeshan Aleem is an award-winning journalist who writes about politics, economics, and foreign policy.
 Currently, he’s a foreign affairs staff writer at Vox, where he covers foreign policy and international affairs through a primarily economic lens.
-Prior to that, he was a senior politics staff writer at Mic, where he covered national politics and public policy, and interviewed leading political figures like Sen. Elizabeth Warren, Labor Secretary Tom Perez, and scholar Cornel West.
+Prior to that, he was a senior politics staff writer at Mic, where he covered national politics and public policy, and interviewed leading political figures like Sen. Elizabeth Warren, U.S. Labor Secretary Tom Perez, and scholar Cornel West.

 Before that, he served as a writer for Arianna Huffington, then editor-in-chief of The Huffington Post, handling her public commentary on politics and international affairs.
 Earlier, he was a co-columnist, foreign affairs blogger, and web producer at Politico, where he interviewed heads of state, broke news on congressional races and tracked the lobbying sector.

-Other experience includes editing a #1 NYT best-seller list, launching new features for The Atlantic, helping produce politics programs at BBC News, corresponding with constituents as an intern at the U.S. House of Representatives, and co-writing and directing a play at the Burton Taylor Studio in Oxford, England.
+Other experience includes launching new features for and writing for The Atlantic, editing a #1 NYT best-seller list, helping produce politics programs at BBC News, corresponding with constituents as an intern at the U.S. House of Representatives, and co-writing and directing a play at the Burton Taylor Studio in Oxford, England.

 He has been tear-gassed, batoned, spied upon and assaulted on five continents, referred to as “blood lice” by the former chief of staff of the Israel Defense Forces, and called a “liberal pinhead” by a man who went on to become Sen. Rand Paul’s communications director.